 1. e-Discovery: Always Critical

-Email messages are subject to e-discovery (the practice of discovery, during civil litigation, surrounding the exchange of information in electronic format), which means businesses are required to keep them in the event they are requested for legal proceedings.
+Email messages are subject to e-discovery (the practice of discovery, during civil litigation, surrounding the exchange of in electronic format), which means businesses are required to keep them in the event they are requested for legal proceedings.
 But the effort to comply with e-discovery requests is very time consuming and can entail searching through years' and years' worth of email, which is why there are a number of technology solutions that address this challenge.
 These offerings can index and archive all email messages and related attachments -- and do it instantly, offering the ability to search across widespread data repositories from a single location.

 Automatically archiving email messages is very popular in business today.
 It allows organizations to simplify the process of protecting and accessing email data, and provides an easy and automatic way to ensure that efficient and adequate liability and e-discovery is in place.